This demo runs as a multi-threaded stand-alone web server.

 you see the first web page.
 Please be patient.

-Feel free to try it with different browsers, CSS turned on and off.
+Feel free to try it with different browsers.

 You're welcome to test your own LDAP hosts with this online-demo of web2ldap